Niodus/devops-docs/docs/devops-practices/continuous-planning/agile-development/team-agreements/working-agreements.md

 ## Code Management

-- We follow the git flow branch naming convention for branches and identify the task number e.g. `feature/123-add-working-agreement`
+- We follow the [GitOps](https://www.atlassian.com/git/tutorials/gitops) naming convention for branches and identify the task number e.g. `feature/123-add-working-agreement`
 - We merge all code into main branches through PRs
-- All PRs are reviewed by one person from [Customer/Partner Name] and one from Microsoft (for knowledge transfer and to ensure code and security standards are met)
+- All PRs are reviewed by at least two engineers
 - We always review existing PRs before starting work on a new task
 - We look through open PRs at the end of stand-up to make sure all PRs have reviewers.
 - We treat documentation as code and apply the same [standards to Markdown](../../code-reviews/recipes/markdown.md) as code